jackyzha0/jackyzha0.github.io/content/posts/relational-identity.md

 ![[thoughts/images/identity-capability.png]]

-When I think about what identity ultimately feels useful for, it is to gesture at *capabilities* rather than attributes.
+When I think about what digital identity ultimately feels useful for, it is to gesture at *capabilities* rather than attributes.
 My identity can also be represented by how I act and what I have permission to do.
-Gordon Brander suggests similarly: "digital identity should not be about who you are, but what you are authorized to do."[^5]
+Gordon Brander suggests similarly: "digital identity should not be about who you are, but what you are authorized to do." [^5]

 > "[A model of identity as capabilities] considers it to be dynamic, multiple, informational, temporary, contextual.
 Whereas the [model of identity as attributes] attach actions and interactions to actors, the [capability model] recognises that identity is co-emergent with actions and interactions in contexts."
 (AKASHA and Kernel[^6])